The 18 Craziest Conspiracy Theories About the Royal Family

 Prince Charles will be denied the crown anyway

 The rumors may be persistent, but Parliament won’t deny the throne to a “next-in-line” unless the heir is found guilty of “misgovernance.”
 There are no allegations against Prince Charles.
 He’s also a stickler for maintaining the best possible public image.
-Here’s a refresher on the British line of succession, if you need.

 Duchess Camilla is Catholic

 Camilla has been Prince Charles’s wife since 2005.
 Prior to that, she had been married to Andrew Parker Bowles, who was Catholic, and their children were raised as Catholics.
 She, however, is not Catholic, and her marriage to the Prince was made official in the Anglican church.
 But none of this even matters because the Succession to the Crown Act of 2013 overturned any previous law by which a next-in-line would be disqualified for having married a Roman Catholic.
 So, Prince Charles’s claim to the throne would stand regardless of Camilla’s religious affiliation.
+Here are some other things you didn’t know about Camilla.

 Duchess Camilla will never be Queen